Annual One Day Conference - Dec. 11th 2024

-‘It ain’t (just) what you do, it’s the way that you do it’: The importance of coproduction and partnership to developing evidence-based practice and policy (2nd half of April 2024)
+‘It ain’t (just) what you do, it’s the way that you do it’: The importance of coproduction and partnership in developing evidence-based practice and policy (11th June 2024)

-• This seminar introduces the concepts of coproduction and partnership in developing evidence-informed practice and policy based on two studies which adopted these approaches in Ireland through the Health Research Board’s Applied Partnership Awards.
-These Awards bring knowledge users and researchers together to conduct research that addresses a specific need within the Irish health or social care system.
+On the 11th of June 2024, a seminar was held in Dublin city centre that explored the significance of coproduction and partnership in creating evidence-informed practice and policy.
+The event was based on two research projects funded through the Health Research Board’s Applied Partnership Awards, which facilitate collaboration between knowledge users and researchers to address specific needs within Ireland’s health and social care system.

 We aim to have three to four seminars each year, in the New Year, after Easter, and after the summer.
 Each seminar is structured around a collection of short talks, where each speaker describes briefly work (thinking about, ongoing or completed), followed by questions, potential suggestions for collaboration between members, and a group discussion on the collection of talks.